minio/docs/source/operations/data-recovery.rst

    :depth: 1

 Distributed MinIO deployments rely on :ref:`Erasure Coding
-<minio-erasure-coding>` to provide built-in tolerance for multiple disk or node
+<minio-erasure-coding>` to provide built-in tolerance for multiple drive or node
 failures.
 Depending on the deployment topology and the selected erasure code parity, MinIO can tolerate the loss of up to half the drives or nodes in the deployment while maintaining read access ("read quorum") to objects.